HAG87/atelierbump-site/_docs/01-userguide.md

 *Create a grid of panels (boxes or custom geometry) in a planar surface.
 Originally intended to fast model furniture cabinets and add handles, now is a multi-purpose tool.*

 1. The first step using the Paneling tool is setting the operation surface.
 Set a rectangular area defined by two points: lower-left and top-right corners.
+2. A rectangular area to operate will be delimited:
+   1. Base point
+   2. Second point will determine the height and alignment of the rectangle.
+Press **<mark>SHIFT</mark>** for orthogonal tracking.
+   3. Third and last point sets the width.
+Keep pressed **<mark>SHIFT</mark>** to invert the up-direction.
-2. By default the tool creates the panels with standard box objects. **Start the tool with an object selected, to use it as source for the panels.**
+3. By default, the tool creates the panels with standard box objects. **Start the tool with an object selected, to use it as source for the panels.**
-3. Set Grid Vertical subdivisions moving the mouse towards or away the first point of the area (the lowe left corner), confirm with a left-click; repeat for the horizontal divisions.
+4. Set Grid Vertical subdivisions moving the mouse towards or away the first point of the area (the lowe left corner), confirm with a left-click; repeat for the horizontal divisions.
 Each grid cell corresponds with one panel.
-4. Use the UI to set the gap between panels and thickness.
+5. Use the UI to set the gap between panels and thickness.
 The checkbox next to the spinner will disable custom thickness for reference object mode and use the original height instead.

 ![paneling](/assets/images/ui/paneling_ui_1.png){: .align-center .drop-shadow}